People Are Bunny: Plot

 Sorely mad, Daffy comes back to the telephone booth where Bugs is counting the jackpot.
 Bugs says he got a call in the phone booth, which Daffy does not believe.
 Bugs says at any time now an announcer might call again.
 Bugs makes the sound of a ringing phone and cons Daffy into thinking they want another contestant.
 Daffy pushes Bugs out of the booth, telling Bugs to let him have it.
 Daffy grabs the "receiver" - now a stick of dynamite - and it explodes as Bugs walks away.
 He shrugs and says: "So I let him have it."

 Looking for Bugs, Daffy asks a studio usher (actually Bugs in disguise) if he saw a rabbit.
 Bugs points him to a door, and Daffy is sent into the show Were You There (a takeoff of the show You Are There) which happens to be reenacting "Indian Massacre At Burton's Bend."
 Daffy then comes out with his head having been scalped by Indians as he mutters "All right, where's the wise guy?" slapping his scalp back onto his head.

 At the end, Bugs is disguised as a producer and he tells Daffy that he is suddenly wanted for Costume Party (a reference to the real Masquerade Party), tricking him into donning a rabbit costume.
 The show he is sent to is the QTTV Sportsman Hour to which Daffy intended to bring Bugs and Bugs collects the fee Daffy wanted for himself.
 When Daffy protests that he is no rabbit but a duck, the host declares it is now duck season, and a bunch of hunters shoot at Daffy.
 Bugs shrugs off Daffy's plight, noting: "Eh, they always shoot blanks on TV," Daffy, his beak full of bullet holes, mutters: "'Blanks', he says."
 Emptying a stack of buckshot from his mouth, he offers them to Bugs: "Have a handful of blanks!
 Sheesh!"

 Production

 The short reuses animation from Wideo Wabbit, Bonanza Bunny, and A Star Is Bored.

 Home media

-People Are Bunny is available, uncensored and uncut, on the Looney Tunes Superstars: Daffy Duck Frustrated Fowl DVD.
+People Are Bunny is available, uncensored and uncut, on the Looney Tunes Super Stars' Daffy Duck: Frustrated Fowl DVD.
 However, it was cropped to widescreen.
 In 2020, the cartoon was re-released restored, uncut and in its original 4:3 aspect ratio on the Bugs Bunny 80th Anniversary Collection Blu-ray.